sagemath/trac_to_gh/Issue 4450.md

 # Issue 4450: notebook -- cursor down in last cell wraps around cell, instead of just staying at bottom

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4450

 Original creator: was